Where do you work?

 When will I see a drawing?

-Once we find a date and time for your appointment, I will schedule time to work on your design.
 I'll send you an image to review before your appointment date.
-My goal is to get the image to you early enough to allow for revision as needed.
+My goal is to get the image to you early enough to allow for revisions as needed.
 You might get an image a few days before your appointment or just before your appointment date if I'm very busy.

 What does the whole process look like?